ken107/push-model/README.md

 It is called a Push Model because it is intended to be used as part of a server-side MVC Model layer or MVVM ViewModel layer that requires the ability to push changes to clients.

-The Model/ViewModel layer can handle JSON-RPC requests and return data directly to the requester, or it may choose to place data in a _model object_ that is published to interested clients.  `Object.observe` is used to detect subsequent changes to the data, which are published incrementally as JSON Patches.
+The Model/ViewModel layer can handle JSON-RPC requests and return data directly to the requester, or it may choose to place data in a _model object_ that is published to interested clients.
+[Harmony Proxy](https://github.com/ken107/jsonpatch-observe) is used to detect subsequent changes to the data, which are published incrementally as JSON Patches.

 ## How To Use